 Your target persona should give you a pretty good idea of what platform is right for your campaign.

 For instance, consumers aged 50-65 probably aren’t scrolling on social media quite as much as ages 18-35.

 Yet, data shows us that Gen X (40-55) is on Facebook more than Millennials (24-39).

 Just like the real world, public relations is full of contradictions – think more art, less science.
 The key here is to do your research before making a final decision on the platform.

 BuzzSumo’s Content Analysis reports can show you exactly where your audience is showing up online, in relation to your campaign focus.

 Just search your topics, hit the analysis tab and take a look at which platform your audience is most engaged on.

-For example, if you were running a campaign geared towards audiences that deal in NFT’s (non-fungible tokens are unique digital assets.
-They’re becoming increasingly popular as a new type of collectors item) then, based on the data, you may look to promote your campaign primarily on Facebook, followed by Twitter and Reddit – but should potentially sidestep Pinterest, as no audience engagement exists here (see below).
+For example, if you were running a campaign geared towards audiences that deal in NFT’s (non-fungible tokens – or unique digital assets) then, based on the data, you may look to promote your campaign primarily on Facebook, followed by Twitter and Reddit – but should potentially sidestep Pinterest, as no audience engagement exists here (see below).